vip306/IDS-Module1-alt3-New/chapter4.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:c55b4ac0f9
 ## 2. Order

+Sometimes, you might need the index of a certain element of a vector.
+For example, you know the smallest number in a vector, but you might want to know its position (or index) in the vector.

+The `order()` function creates a vector of indices that correspond to the vector sorted in ascending order.
+For example, if `vct = [6 3 1 5]`, the `o(vct) = [3 2 4 1]`.
+This means that, the smallest number (which is 1) in `vct` occurs in the 3rd place, while the largest number (which is 6) occurs in the first place.

 *** =instructions
-Now instead of the smallest weight size, let's find out the index number of the rat pup with the smallest weight size, using the command `o[1]`.
+Find out the index number of the rat pup with the smallest weight size using `o()`

 *** =hint
-Use order instead of sort
+The smallest weight will be in the first element of `o(weight)`

 *** =pre_exercise_code
 ```{r}